· Compliance · 14 min read

 Shipping waste off-site does not end your liability.
 After each shipment:

-- For LQGs (two-step): If the signed manifest return copy from the TSDF is not received within 35 days, the LQG must contact the transporter and TSDF to determine the waste’s status.
-If the signed copy is still not received by 45 days, the LQG must file a formal Exception Report with the EPA Regional Administrator via RCRAInfo (paper submissions are no longer accepted as of December 1, 2025).
+- For LQGs (two-step): If the signed manifest return copy from the TSDF is not received within 45 days, the LQG must contact the transporter and/or TSDF to determine the waste’s status.
+If the signed copy is still not received by 60 days, the LQG must file a formal Exception Report with the EPA Regional Administrator via RCRAInfo.
+Beginning December 1, 2025, EPA no longer accepts mailed paper Exception Reports from LQGs.

-- For SQGs (single-step): If the signed manifest return copy is not received within 60 days, the SQG must file an Exception Report directly — electronically via RCRAInfo.
-There is no intermediate 45-day contact requirement for SQGs; the obligation triggers at 60 days.
+- For SQGs (single-step): If the signed manifest return copy is not received within 60 days, the SQG must file an Exception Report directly.
+Beginning December 1, 2025, that report must be submitted electronically via RCRAInfo.
+There is no intermediate LQG-style contact requirement for SQGs; the obligation triggers at 60 days.

-The Exception Report must include a copy of the original manifest and a description of the steps taken to locate the waste.
+For LQGs, the Exception Report must include a legible copy of the manifest and an explanation of the steps taken to locate the waste.
+For SQGs, the report is a legible manifest copy with an indication that confirmation of delivery was not received.
 Tracking these rolling deadlines across multiple concurrent shipments using a spreadsheet or whiteboard is an extremely high-error process.
 Each missed Exception Report is itself a RCRA violation.

-Under the GIR, all SQGs must re-notify the EPA of their generator status every four years using the EPA Site ID Form 8700-12 (the RCRA Subtitle C Site Identification Form).
+Under the GIR, all SQGs must re-notify the EPA every four years using the EPA Site ID Form 8700-12 (the RCRA Subtitle C Site Identification Form).
 The most recent major deadline was September 1, 2025.
 The next deadline is September 1, 2029.

-Failing to re-notify does not reduce your regulatory burden—it adds a violation on top of your existing obligations.
-Facilities that miss the quadrennial deadline may have their EPA Identification Number flagged as inactive, which can prevent proper manifest processing and TSDF acceptance of your waste.
+Failing to re-notify does not reduce your regulatory burden; it adds a violation on top of your existing obligations and can create downstream manifest processing and TSDF acceptance problems.

 Biennial Reporting (LQG Only)

-LQGs—and permitted TSDFs—must submit the National Biennial RCRA Hazardous Waste Report (EPA Form 8700-13A/B) every two years.
-The report covers all hazardous waste generated during the prior odd-numbered calendar year and is due by March 1 of each even-numbered year.
+LQGs and permitted TSDFs must submit the National Biennial RCRA Hazardous Waste Report (EPA Form 8700-13A/B) every two years.
+The federal biennial-report rule covers generator activity during the prior odd-numbered calendar year and sets a March 1 due date in the following even-numbered year.

-- The next deadline is March 1, 2026, covering all waste generated in calendar year 2025.
+- The next federal deadline is March 1, 2028, covering waste generated in calendar year 2027.

-- Exempt waste streams—including Universal Wastes (batteries, fluorescent lamps, pesticides) managed under 40 CFR Part 273, and hazardous waste pharmaceuticals managed under 40 CFR Part 266 Subpart P—do not count toward total generator volume and should not be included in the standard Biennial Report.
+- Exempt waste streams, including Universal Wastes and hazardous waste pharmaceuticals, do not count toward total generator volume under EPA’s counting exclusions and should not be included in the standard Biennial Report.

-SQGs are not required to file the federal Biennial Report, although they must be prepared to produce waste records on demand during inspections.
+SQGs are not required to file the federal Biennial Report unless they were an LQG for at least one month of the odd-numbered reporting year under the biennial-report rule, although they must be prepared to produce waste records on demand during inspections.

 The Financial Stakes: Why Classification Accuracy Matters

-The EPA does not treat generator status errors as good-faith mistakes.
-Effective January 8, 2025, the maximum civil penalty for RCRA violations was increased to $93,058 per day, per violation.
+Generator status errors can create multiple independent violations: missed accumulation deadlines, missing training records, unlabeled containers, late exception reports, and defective manifests.
+Effective January 8, 2025, the maximum civil penalty for RCRA violations under 42 U.S.C.
+6928(g) was increased to $93,058 per day, per violation.

 Common scenarios where misclassification creates direct financial exposure: